gabrielbusarello/gb-graphql-cli/README.md

 # Possible values: (mysql, mssql, sqlite, postgres)
 gb-graphql-cli init helloWorld --dialect mssql
 ```
+2. Don't forget that you have to change the JWT_SECRET in package.json.
-2. After the initialization finishes, you have to start your database service and create a database named "helloWorld".
+3. After the initialization finishes, you have to start your database service and create a database named "helloWorld".
-3. With database service started, go to config.json file, located in "helloWorld/src/config/config.json".
+4. With database service started, go to config.json file, located in "helloWorld/src/config/config.json".
-4. Change the "database" key, of key "development" to the name "helloWorld".
+5. Change the "database" key, of key "development" to the name "helloWorld".
 ```json
 {
     "development": {